yanqiw/online-development-runtime-practices/README.md

 ##Debug
 TODO, need to find the way to add break point into runtime

+##Design thinking
+###Thinking
+- Dose the code push to remote?
+- Dose the code effective?
+- How's going of the runtime
+- Do I need to run database migration or lint script in runtime or local?

+###Feeling
+- know what is happening on runtime
+- the synchronized still not convenient
+- I can manage the runtime dirctly

+###Ideas
+TODO

 #Deploy
 For now, I used docker build code, and deploy the image to production server.
 However, there are many good DevOps tool to manage deployment.